COMPSAFE2025 Minisymposia

 MS-23: Computational Fluid and Particle Dynamics of the Nose and Airway in Association with SCONA

-Kiao Inthavong (RMIT University), Kazuhide Ito (Kyushu University)
+Kiao Inthavong (RMIT University), Kazuhide Ito (Kyushu University), Narinder Singh (University of Sydney)

 Computational Fluid and Particle Dynamics (CFPD) uses highly sophisticated computer algorithms to simulate the